marctorsoc/lingua-quest/README.md

-Disclaimer: this is far from production code, but hey, my first react native project, and it works(*)! 💪
+Disclaimer: this is far from production code, but hey, my first frontend/mobile project, and multi-platform! (*)! 💪

-(*) at least on Android and web
+(*) only Android and web tested

 # What's this